frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/reference/backup.md

 1. Backup only certain doctypes on the site.

     ```bash
-   bench --site {site} backup --inclue 'ToDo,Note,Task,Project,Sales Invoice'
+   bench --site {site} backup --only 'ToDo,Note,Task,Project,Sales Invoice'
     ```

 1. Backup all tables except certain doctypes.